|Mile End New Town Chapel, Church Street, Independent|

 FindMypast haev teh Docklands Ancestors searchable index of the Parish Registers of St Peter's, London Docks, St Mary Newington, St John Wapping, St Paul Shadwell, and St James Ratcliff for your Docklands Ancestors.
 Over 25,000 original entries.
 Coming soon, St Anne, Limehouse, 1842-1896, 6400 entries.

-Civil registration records for Stepney parish are now held by Tower Hamlets Register Office, who are developing an index to the records.
+Civil registration records for Stepney parish are now held by Tower Hamlets Register Office.

 Description(s) from The National Gazetteer (1868)]